hbcbh1999/harshjv.github.io/_posts/2015-04-01-setup-latex-pdf-build-using-travis-ci.md

 travis setup releases
 {% endhighlight %}

 Provide your Github username and password, to generate token and encrypt it on the go.
-This will also add configuration to our `.travis.yml` file.
+This will also add it to your `.travis.yml` file.

-#### Configure `.travis.yml`
+### 3.4.
+Configure `.travis.yml`

 To deploy our file before get removed by Travis on `clean`, we have to disable it.
 Modify `.travis.yml` content according to following code.